 You know, I can't find anything that details the cat's visual spectrum, but I do know that bees see into the ultraviolet.

+Brad was instructed about the birds and the bees but only recalls the bees part.
+You really need to find out about the birds to have a full education.
 I'll try to look into this this weekend.
 It interests me very much and I have quite a few books regarding insects at my parent's house.
 I know that some snakes, especially vipers, "see" in an infrared type way.
 It may not be infrared, but rather a heat sensory perception.
 Their eyesight is pretty poor, but they can detect even the slightest change in temperature.

 Yes, those snakes have a 'Jacob's organ' just below their eyes.
 The only other animal to have this organ is an elephant, in its trunk.
 Isn't that weird?